USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 |

-For the purpose of accounting for working time in projects implemented under programmes financed from European Union funds, it is assumed that the maximum annual number of productive hours per FTE that can be charged to the project budget is 1720 hours.
-The number of working hours devoted to all projects financed from external sources in which a given academic staff member participates cannot exceed 73 hours per month and 876 hours per year, which is about 51% of an academic staff member’s productive working time.
-It is possible to work more than 73 hours per month for externally funded project(s), provided that the academic staff member obtains a reduction in the salary.
+For the purpose of settling working time in projects implemented under programmes financed from the European Union funds, it is assumed that the maximum annual number of productive hours per FTE that can be charged to the project budget is 1720 hours.
+The number of working hours devoted to all projects financed from external sources in which a given academic teacher participates shall not exceed 73 hours per month and 876 hours per year, which is about 51% of an academic teacher’s productive working time.
+It is possible to work more than 73 hours per month for externally funded project(s), provided that the academic teacher is granted a reduction in the teaching workload.

-Non-academic staff may be employed in the basic, equivalent and task-based working time systems as well as in the shortened working week system.
-Working time may not exceed eight hours per day and an average of 40 hours in an average five-day working week in an adopted settlement period not exceeding four months.
+Employees who are not academic teachers may be employed in the basic, balanced and task-based working time systems as well as in the shortened working week system.
+Working time shall not exceed eight hours per day and an average of 40 hours in an average five-day working week in an adopted settlement period not exceeding four months.

-At the written request of an employee, subject to the opinion of his/her immediate superior, the head of the organisational unit may agree to cover the employee’s working time schedule, which provides for different times of starting work on days which, according to the schedule, are working days for the employee, or a period of time during which the employee decides on the time of starting work on a day which, according to the schedule, is a working day for the employee (flexible working hours).
-Under such schedules, the repetition of work during the same day does not constitute overtime.
-The inclusion of a worker in ” flexible working hours ” must not affect the worker’s right to 11 hours of uninterrupted rest in each day (daily) and to at least 35 hours of uninterrupted rest including at least 11 hours of uninterrupted rest in each day (weekly).
+At the written request of an employee, as approved by the direct superior, the head of an organisational unit may agree that the employee be subjected to the working time schedule, which provides for different times of starting work on days which, according to the schedule, are working days for the employee, or a period of time during which the employee decides on the time of starting work on a day which, according to the schedule, is a working day for the employee (flexible working time).
+In such working time schedules, the repeated performance of work on the same day shall not constitute overtime work.
+The employee subject to the “flexible working time”, without prejudice to the employee’s right, shall be entitled to 11 hours of uninterrupted rest in each 24-hour period (daily) and to at least 35 hours of uninterrupted rest, including at least 11 hours of uninterrupted rest in each 24-hour period (weekly).

 Working time systems:

-A system in which it is possible to extend the daily working time to a maximum of 12 hours, and for employees engaged in guarding property and fire protection employees to 24 hours in a settlement period not exceeding one month.
+This system allows for an extension of the daily working time by up to 12 hours and for employees engaged in guarding property and fire protection employees to 24 hours in a settlement period not exceeding one month.

 - The task-based working time system

-The system in which the head of the organisational unit determines with the employee the time necessary to perform the assigned tasks, taking into account the working time resulting from the working time standards.
-In relation to employees covered by the task-based working time system, there is no obligation to keep records of the working time and to prepare a working time schedule – the working time schedule is determined by the employee.
+The system in which the head of the organisational unit determines with the employee the time necessary to perform the assigned tasks, taking into account the working time resulting from the working time load.
+The employees subject to the task-based working time system are not obligated to keep records of their working time and to draw up a working time schedule – the working time schedule is determined by the employee.

 - Shortened working week system

-A system in which, in particular due to the personal situation of the employee (e.g. taking care of a young child, pursuing education), the head of the organisational unit agrees to limit the number of working days during the week.
-Under this system it is permissible for the employee to work less than five days per week with the simultaneous extension of the daily working time to a maximum of 12 hours over a settlement period not exceeding one month.
+The system in which, in particular, due to the personal situation of the employee (e.g. taking care of a young child, pursuing education), the head of the organisational unit agrees to limit the number of working days during the week.
+In this system, it is permissible for an employee to work less than five days in a week, with an extension of the daily working hours for up to 12 hours, in a settlement period not exceeding one month.

 Shift work